Water Softener Installation in Lakeland, FL

 Polk County's Phosphate Mining Legacy and Water Hardness

 Lakeland sits in the heart of Florida's phosphate mining region, which has shaped the local geology and water chemistry in ways unique to Polk County.
 Decades of open-pit phosphate mining have altered the underground water pathways, creating localized pockets where aquifer water contacts disturbed rock formations containing elevated calcium, phosphorus, and trace metals.
-Homes in south Lakeland near the Bone Valley formation -- the richest phosphate deposit in the United States -- frequently test at the highest hardness levels in the county, sometimes exceeding 30 GPG.
+Homes in south Lakeland near the Bone Valley formation, the richest phosphate deposit in the United States, frequently test at the highest hardness levels in the county, sometimes exceeding 30 GPG.

 The extreme hardness in Lakeland demands higher-capacity softener systems than what coastal Tampa Bay cities require.
 A system sized for 15 GPG water in Clearwater would regenerate so frequently in Lakeland that it would waste hundreds of pounds of salt annually and wear out the resin bed years ahead of schedule.
 Pure Viva sizes Lakeland systems with 30-50% more resin capacity than coastal installations to handle the mineral load efficiently, reducing salt consumption and extending system life.